 Identity Security with SentinelOne

-Given the penchant for attackers to misuse credentials, leverage Active Directory (AD), and target identities through cloud entitlement, it’s critical to detect identity-based activity with modern ID-ASM and ITDR solutions.
+Given the penchant for attackers to misuse credentials, leverage Active Directory (AD), and target identities through cloud entitlement, detecting identity-based activity with modern ID-ASM and ITDR solutions is critical.

 SentinelOne leverages its deep experience in privilege escalation and lateral movement detection to offer a best-of-breed solution in the Identity Threat Detection and Response and Identity Attack Surface Management spaces.
 The company has secured its leadership position based on its broad ITDR and ID-ASM solutions portfolio, including: